|

 7 CFR 273.12(a)(iii)

 Food units certified for 12 months and subject to simplified change reporting requirements are required to submit a six-month report form (SMRF) in the sixth month of the certification period.
-The form and any supporting documentation required to verify reported changes on the form must be submitted by the end of the sixth month (month the SMRF is due) to avoid a break in service.
+The form and any required verification must be submitted by the end of the sixth month (month the SMRF is due) to avoid a break in service.

-Elderly, Blind, or Disabled (EBD) food units without earned income with 12-month certification periods are exempt from the six-month report requirement.
+Elderly, Blind, or Disabled (EBD) food units without earned income with 12-month certification periods are exempt from the six-month reporting requirement.

 Food units with 36-month certification periods may be required to complete SMRFs every six months (see SECTION 2.2.1.2 36-MONTH CERTIFICATION PERIOD).